 You must survive the illness for a set period to make a claim

 One of the main drawbacks of living insurance is that in order to receive a payout you must survive the illness for a set period of time.
-This period can range from 2 weeks to a month from when you are first diagnosed, depending on your policy and insurer.
+This period can range from two weeks to a month from when you are first diagnosed, depending on your policy and insurer.

 Not accessible through super